NMRTeamTBI/MultiNMRFit/doc/models.rst

     print(multinmrfit.__path__)

 All models follow the same
 format.
-Have a look to `model_singlet.py <https://github.com/NMRTeamTBI/MultiNMRFit/blob/master/multinmrfit/models/model_singlet.py/>`_ as a template.
+Have a look to `model_singlet.py <https://github.com/NMRTeamTBI/MultiNMRFit/blob/master/multinmrfit/models/model_singlet.py/>`_ for a detailed example.

 User-made models
 *****************